 Piaristengasse 45, 1080 Vienna

-Christmas Day in Vienna
+Christmas Day in Vienna, or Elsewhere

 Christmas Dinner and Christmas Day in Vienna.
 Christmas Day is quiet in Vienna, and perfect for relaxing, sightseeing or going on a day out.
 Just be aware that most shops and restaurants will be closed.

 Sightseeing: While some smaller museums and institutions will be closed it’s a safe bet to stick to main attractions.
 Click to check which sightseeing tickets are still available on the 25th December.
 To escape the crowds consider joining a small group tour or booking private tours.
 Especially when you travel with your family or a group, having your own guide works wonders when navigating busy places.